daixtr/mewesh/README.md

 # mewesh
-bringing cli collaboration to the cloud and perfect server access transparency
+bringing cli collaboration to the cloud and perfect server access  inspection transparency

 Setup: